A substandard candle: the low-$\nu$ method at few-GeV neutrino energies: Conclusions

 Additionally, we explored the effect of using observable proxies for \qz and \enutrue, as neither are directly accessible experimentally.
 We found that cutting on any of these proxy variables introduced significant migration from high true-\qz into \lownu candidate samples.
 Similarly, experimentally observable \enureco proxy variables introduced significant smearing in \enutrue, which would introduce further model-dependence into a \lownu flux constraint.
 Proxy variables in which neutrons are not reconstructed are more problematic for \numub than \numu.
 Whilst the use of observable variables imply significant additional challenges in extracting a meaningful flux constraint from a \lownu analysis, we found that model differences in the smearing to observable variables are unlikely to be as damaging as those already observed in the ideal true low-\qz cross-section ratios---largely because the region exhibits the most model dependence.

+We caution that the model spread technique used in this work is unlikely to reflect the full uncertainty that should be applied to any discussion of the \lownu method.
+The apparent lack of model spread at few-GeV neutrino energies observed in Figure~\ref{fig:shape_vary_highq0} with a high (few-GeV) \qz cut is likely due to the lack of diversity in the models.
+Futhermore, there are additional uncertainties on the nucleon level cross section discussed in Ref.~\cite{Belusevic:1988ab}, particularly in relation to the contribution of heavy resonances to single pion production, which are not reflected in the model spread shown here, but which are as unknown now as they were 35 years ago~\cite{Kabirnezhad:2017jmf}.
+These should be carefully considered in the context of proposals to apply the \lownu method to hydrogen samples~\cite{Duyang:2019prb}.

-We caution that the apparent lack of model spread at few-GeV neutrino energy and few-GeV energy transfer is likely due to the lack of diversity in the models.
-At the SBN, T2K/Hyper-K, NOvA and DUNE \enupeak, the shape uncertainty from the \lownu method is cross-section model dependent, with model differences similar to or greater than the {\it a priori} flux shape uncertainties for \numu and \numub interactions on \argon and \ch.
-Given the current landscape of neutrino interaction modeling, we conclude that the \lownu method can only provide useful constraints at neutrino energies higher than the region of interest for oscillation measurements, $\enutrue \geq 5~\text{GeV}$.
+To conclude, at the SBN, T2K/Hyper-K, NOvA and DUNE \enupeak, the shape uncertainty from the \lownu method is cross-section model dependent, with model differences similar to or greater than the {\it a priori} flux shape uncertainties for \numu and \numub interactions on \argon, \ch and \chtwo.
+Given the current landscape of neutrino interaction modeling, and acknowledging the limitations of the model-spread technique used herein, we find that the \lownu method can only provide useful constraints at neutrino energies higher than the region of interest for oscillation measurements, $\enutrue \gtrsim 5~\text{GeV}$ for neutrinos and $\enutrue \gtrsim 12~\text{GeV}$ for antineutrinos.